ofenbach/catengine/README.md

 6. Your app now runs catengine!

 Alternative guide: engine/installation_guide.txt

+Understanding how the engine works is pretty simple.
+Just follow the explanation comments starting in MainActivity.java!

 # future updates
 + add automatic positions (screen independent)
 + add automatic particle, gravity functions
 + savings support
-- reduce code (make it even simpler to use)
++ reduce code (make it even simpler to use)

 It is possible to test out some new features that aren't public yet,
 check out the develop-branche!